matt-goldman/Maui.Plugins.PageResolver/README.md

 }
 ```

-* Lifetime attributes - override convention-based service lifetimes (singleton for services, transient for pages and ViewModels) in the source generator (.NET 8 version only)
+* Lifetime attributes - override convention-based service lifetimes (singleton for services, transient for pages and ViewModels) in the source generator

 ```csharp
 [Transient]